jeremyef/fund-data-cache/readme.md

 - `GET /`: Returns a JSON response indicating that the server is running.

-- `GET /fund/:fundTickerId`: Retrieves the latest fund data for the specified `fundTickerId`.
+- `GET /fund/:fundSecurityId`: Retrieves the latest fund data for the specified `fundSecurityId`.
 This endpoint will try to respond with a value from the local cache or will make a call to the IHS API.

-  - The `fundTickerId` parameter should be replaced with the actual fund ticker id you want to retrieve data for.
+  - The `fundSecurityId` parameter should be replaced with the actual fund ticker id you want to retrieve data for.

   - The response will include information about the fund, such as the provider, fund ticker, ISIN, price, timestamp, status, and message.